Kirtlington: Amenities

 Kirtlington has an 18th-century hotel, the Dashwood Hotel and Restaurant, and an 18th- or 19th-century pub, the Oxford Arms.
 The village used to have a sub-post office and village store, which closed in early 2020.

-There is a tea shop by the Oxford Canal at Pigeon Lock.
-It is open only two Saturdays and Sundays a month, and only from April to October.
+There was a tea shop by the Oxford Canal at Pigeon Lock.
+It was open only two Saturdays and Sundays a month, and only from April to October.
+It is now closed.

 Kirtlington has a Women's Institute.
 Kirtlington Golf Club is about 2/5 mi southwest of the village.
 Kirtlington Football Club plays behind the village hall.

 Public transport

 The nearest railway station is Tackley on the Cherwell Valley Line, 1 mi from Kirtlington.

 Grayline bus route 24 serves Kirtlington, linking the village with Oxford via Bletchingdon and Oxford Parkway in one direction and Bicester via Weston-on-the-Green and Wendlebury in the other.
 Buses run from Mondays to Saturdays, six times a day in each direction.
 There is no late evening service, and no service on Sundays or bank holidays.

 The A4095 road passes through the village, as do the Oxfordshire Way long-distance footpath and the Oxfordshire Cycleway.
 Junction 9 of the M40 motorway is about 3 mi east of the village.